SMILES Data Release II: Probing Galaxy Evolution during Cosmic Noon and Beyond with NIRSpec Medium-Resolution Spectra: Data Products

 The FSPS-based templates cover a wide range of stellar ages (1 Myr to 15.85 Gyr) and metallicities ([Z/H]$=-1.75$ to $0.25$) in logarithmic steps of 0.1 dex for age and 0.25 dex for metallicity.
 To ensure physical consistency, we limit the template age to be no greater than the Universe’s age at the redshift of each galaxy.
 During pPXF fitting, we mask prominent nebular emission lines, including Balmer series lines (H$\beta$, H$\alpha$), forbidden lines such as [O~{\sc iii}] $\lambda\lambda4959,5007$, [O~{\sc i}] $\lambda6300$, [N~{\sc ii}] $\lambda\lambda6548,6584$, and [S~{\sc ii}] $\lambda\lambda6717,6731$.
 After subtracting the best-fit stellar continuum, we perform an independent Gaussian fitting of these emission lines to obtain accurate flux and kinematic measurements.

 To ensure robust measurements, all emission-line fits are visually inspected, and fluxes are cross-checked against previous spectroscopic datasets where available.
 We note that these fits are performed on spectra without slit-loss correction to avoid any additional bias.
 The final emission-line catalog provides line fluxes, equivalent widths, line redshift, etc., facilitating studies of ionized gas conditions, star formation rates, and AGN activity across cosmic time.
-Table \ref{tab:gelato_example} and Table \ref{tab:ppxf_example} provide examples of our GELATO and pPXF fit results, respectively.
+Table \ref{tab:gelato_example} and Table \ref{tab:ppxf_example} provide examples of our GELATO and pPXF fit results, respectively, and Figure \ref{fig:fit} exemplifies the corresponding spectral fits.